notacouch/notacouch.com/blog/poly.edu-2004-semantic-markup-4th-gen-browsers.md

 - It was the default page on all machines on campus.
 - Had the most traffic by far.
 - The strangest design and most challenging to lift and shift from old code to semantic markup.
-- The university was divided, not even the Computer Science nor Computer Engineering departments which each had their own sites saw any merit in semantic markup.
+- The university was divided, e.g. the Computer Science and Computer Engineering departments had their own sites, neither with semantic markup.

-Revamping the homepage was _the_ way for me to make _the most impact_ on the university.
+Revamping the homepage was _the_ way for me to make _the most impact_ on the university: immediately, long term, and laterally.

 ## The work